coin-or/coin-or.github.io/pages/user/user_introduction.md

 It is possible to use almost the exact same commands that were used with GCC to build with the Visual Studio compilers.
-If you want to use the Visual Studiop compilers, however, it is important to get your `PATH` set correctly, as there are some commnds tin MSys2 that have the same names as commands in Visual Studio and you need to ensure the right command is used.
+If you want to use the Visual Studiop compilers, however, it is important to get your `PATH` set correctly, as there are some commands tin MSys2 that have the same names as commands in Visual Studio and you need to ensure the right command is used.
 Mainly, it is important that the Visual Studio paths come *before* the MSys2 paths in your `PATH` variable.
-To ensure this, first set the MSys2 paths, as above by either running `msys2_shell.bat` or manually adding `msys64\usr\bin`, `msys64\mingw32\bin`, and `msys64\mingw64\bin` to your Windows `PATH` by executing
+To ensure this, start again in a fresh Windows command Window.
+Now, begin by manually adding `C:\msys64\usr\bin` to your Windows `PATH` by executing

 ```
 set PATH=C:\msys64\usr\bin;%PATH%
 ```

-in a Windows terminal.
+in a Windows terminal. *Do NOT run `Msys2_shell.bat`, `mingw64.exe, or `mingw32.exe`*.
 After doing this (it is important to do it after), run the `vcvarsall.bat` script for your version of Visual Studio to add the Visual Studio paths with, e.g.,